carlosariza550/ninjarmm/ninjaRMM-cypress-tests/README.md

 # NinjaRMM Cypress Tests

 This project contains end-to-end tests for the NinjaRMM application using Cypress.
-The tests cover various functionalities for the login page.
+The tests cover various functionalities for the login page .

 ## Project Structure